 A sparkling, lighted display draws in shoppers, using wooden crates to add height and extra shelving.
 We also offer chocolate and tea racks for purchase.
-Garlands can drape the front of your table.
 You can bring greenery and pine cones indoors for a gorgeous, natural and economical display.
-Burlap coffee bags make an eye-catching table cloth or backdrop that couldn’t be more relevant to the products you’re featuring!
-Order authentic burlap bags that were used to transport coffee beans to Equal Exchange for $2 each.
+Burlap coffee bags make an eye-catching table cloth or backdrop!

-While you’re at it, why not add on some free promotional materials like posters, pamphlets, stickers and comic books for your table?
+Order free promotional materials like posters, pamphlets, stickers and comic books for your table.
 We recommend promoting your sale early to drum up excitement.
-Putting up our holiday sale poster with your event details and getting the word out using our e-newsletter template is a great way to do this.
-We’ve also created a shareable photo collection.
-Pull holiday images to make your own promo materials.
+Putting up a poster with your event details and getting the word out using our e-newsletter template is a great way to do this.
+We’ve also created a shareable photo collection so you can download images to make your own promo materials.

-Pre-assembled gift baskets full of fairly traded goodies for people who want gifts to grab and go.
-Offer a variety of price points to fit every budget.
-Themed baskets like a “Baker’s Basket” including chocolate chips, baking cocoa, olive oil and high cacao content chocolate bars make choosing gifts fun and easy.
+Pre-assemble gift baskets full of fairly traded goodies for people who want gifts to grab and go.
+Offer a variety of price points to fit many budgets.

 Move over, wine!
-Suggest a bottle of organic, fairly traded Palestinian Olive Oil as a unique & meaningful gift.
+A bottle of organic, fairly traded Palestinian Olive Oil makes a unique & meaningful gift.
 Tea-towels or silk scarves from the thrift store make beautiful and reusable gift wrap.

 Serving trays, coffee mugs, and cup cozies from the Fair Trade organization Ten Thousand Villages complement coffee, tea and cocoa and make perfect add-ons at your sale table.
-If you want to include more crafts at your sale, Ten Thousand Villages has an extensive selection of Fair Trade garlands, ornaments and nativities that can be purchased at discounted prices for groups who want to offer crafts for sale at events on consignment.
+If you want to include more crafts at your sale, Ten Thousand Villages has an extensive selection of garlands, ornaments and nativities that can be purchased at discounted prices for groups who want to offer them for sale at events.

 Break up a chocolate bar into bite-sized pieces and offer samples of flavors people may not have tried, like our wildly popular Lemon, Ginger and Black Pepper, Panama Extra Dark 80% or Milk Chocolate with Caramel Crunch and Sea Salt.
 They won’t be able to resist picking up a few bars for themselves as well as for gifts!

 Brew up a carafe of coffee or hot cocoa for samples.
-Equal Exchange has compostable 4oz size sample cups and airpot labels so folks know what they’re tasting and can buy it from your table.
+Equal Exchange has airpot labels so folks know what they’re tasting and can buy it from your table.
 If samples aren’t in your budget, charge just enough to cover your costs (about $0.15 per cup on average ).
-You could even charge a little more and use this as a fundraiser for your group.
+You could even charge a little more and sell customized cups of cocoa as a fundraiser.

-Did you know that our best seller, Organic Breakfast Blend coffee, is the perfect coffee to feature at your sale?
+Our best seller, Organic Breakfast Blend, is the perfect coffee to feature at your sale.
 It’s not only most popular… it’s also our lowest-priced coffee!
-Your group makes a profit while offering a high-quality, fairly traded coffee for less than what most stores charge.
+Your group can still make a small profit by charging $7 a bag while offering a high-quality, fairly traded coffee.
 And buying Equal Exchange coffee helps small-scale farmers stay on their land, supports your own organization and members get delicious coffee at a great price.
 What shopper could pass that up?

-Feeling crafty?
-Fill tin-tie bags with whole bean coffee from bulk 5lb bags and decorate the bags with stickers and markers.
 Tie chocolate bars with ribbon and sell them as a bundle with a price incentive like 5 for $15.
-You’ll sell more and customers have an instant gift.

 Try your hand at creating a bunch of “tea-trees” with green and peppermint tea bags for fun gifts that also double as display!
 Or pre-assemble the ingredients needed to make Fair Trade brownies or cookies in mason jars and include the recipe.